 Who can go?
 Space and equipment is limited.
 Students must be successful in the Marine Biology component, the PADI course (pass is 80%) and the First Aid/CPR course as well as being in good standing within the club and in all other classes in the school.

 The Sir John European Trip (SJET) takes place once every two years during March Break.
 Each year a different European destination is chosen.
 The trip is open to all Sir John students who are maintaining good attendance and are being successful in their courses.
 It is a chance for students to travel and learn about different cultures.
+This year, 37 students and 6 teachers are travelling to Italy and Croatia in 2018.

 Chef Stewart offers an extension to his Culinary Arts program for students interested in competing in either Cooking or Baking.
 The Skills Clubs usually meet once per week for 4 hours to practice cooking and baking for the Territorial Skills Competition (TSC) that occurs every year in April.
 The winner of the TSC then continues to work with Chef Stewart to prepare for the Canadian Skills National Competition (www.skillscanada.com) which happens in June.
 Chef Stewart encourages any students interested in developing their cooking and baking skills to come and talk to him directly.